-The graph below shows the levels of CO2 absorption of some of these species.
-The European hackberry has a remarkable capacity to absorb CO2, although it is Mediterranean native species.
+The graph below shows the levels of CO_2 absorption of some of these species.
+The European hackberry has a remarkable capacity to absorb CO_2 , although it is Mediterranean native species.
 The rest of the species in this case, a part from the aesthetic and ecological function, can help to fix the slopes of the artificial hill.
-Additionally, some evergreen species are
+Additionally, some evergreen species are proposed, such as pines, oaks and junipers.
+These species will contribute to remind some "green" during the winter in the most visible part of the park.

-Figure 4.68: Cumulative CO2 absorption for individual trees for Zone B-1 Urban carbon sink
+Figure 4.68: Cumulative CO2 absorption for individual trees for Zone B-1 Urban carbon sink (Source: CARTIF, based on data from CO2 Absorption Tool)